-The Veterans' Services Intake Form should be used at the initial point of entry in the SC Works center to identify homeless veterans.
-Homeless veterans meet the criterion of having a Significant Barrier to Employment (SBE) and must be referred to a DVOP, or in instances where a DVOP is not available, to another DEW Workforce Consultant for the provision of individualized services.
-After an initial assessment, the DEW Workforce Consultant will determine if the veteran would benefit from a referral to one of the available HVRP programs.
-The DEW Workforce Consultant will schedule an appointment with the selected program and make sure that the participant, HVRP grantee, and DEW Workforce Consultant will all be in attendance.
-If the initial point of entry for the homeless veteran is the HVRP's office, the grantee will set up an appointment with a DVOP/DEW Workforce Consultant, participant, and grantee.
-The HVRP grantees will make referrals for enrollment in other workforce programs, including WIOA Title I, as appropriate.
+The Veterans' Services Intake Form should be used by intake staff at the initial point of entry in the SC Works centers to identify homeless veterans.
+Homeless veterans meet the criterion of having a SBE and must be immediately referred to a DVOP.
+If a DVOP is not available, the individual must be referred to a DEW Workforce Consultant for the provision of individualized services.

+After an initial assessment, the DVOP or Workforce Consultant will determine if the veteran would benefit from a referral to an HVRP grantee.
+If so, the DVOP/Workforce Consultant will schedule an appointment with the HVRP grantee and ensure that the participant, HVRP grantee, and DVOP/Workforce Consultant will all be in attendance.

+If the initial point of entry for the homeless veteran is the HVRP grantee's office, the grantee will set up the appointment with a DVOP/Workforce Consultant, participant, and grantee.
+The HVRP grantee will make referrals for enrollment in other workforce programs including WIOA Title I, as appropriate.

-To ensure that HVRP participants are uniquely identified in SCWOS, Fast Forward must be selected by DEW staff in the WP Application under the Participant Individual Record Layout (PIRL) tab.
+To ensure that HVRP participants are uniquely identified in SCWOS, Fast Forward or Second Chance Jobs must be selected by DEW staff in the WP Application under the Participant Individual Record Layout (PIRL) tab.

-3.2 WIOA Title I Programs
+3.2 WIOA TITLE I PROGRAMS

 In South Carolina, WIOA Title I programs are administered through DEW and the twelve LWDAs and include the Adult, Dislocated Worker (DW), and Youth programs.
 Policies pertaining to WIOA programs are guided by the State Workforce Development Board (SWDB).
-Services available through WIOA fall into three main categories: case management, training, and supportive services; however, these services do vary by LWDA.
+Services available through WIOA fall into three main categories: case management, training, and supportive services; however, these services vary by LWDA.

-3.2.1 Adult Program Eligibility
+3.2.1 ADULT PROGRAM ELIGIBILITY